 Therefore, read better and improve job prospects; read better and improve grade point averages; and read better and improve life's opportunities!
 Regardless of a student's major, improving reading can lead to better performance in school, at work, and with life in general.

-Reading is a discipline in the Communications and Fine Arts Division division.
+Reading is a discipline in the Liberal Arts Division division.

 |For additional information, please contact:|